jon-harper/clock-3/readme.md

   - Disassembly of most components does not require other components to be disassembled first.
   - A gantry lock design is included to keep the gantry in place and square when working on belts.
   - Side and rear panels unscrew and take the insulation and inner panel with them.
+  - Components and cabling are almost entirely separated, i.e. electrical components can be unplugged from a harness.
 - Minimize the number of fastener types and sizes and keep components easily-sourced
   - Fasteners are all M3 or M5.
   - M5 fasteners are all button head cap screws (BHCS) and all M3 are socket head cap screws (SHCS).
   - Early designs used all SHCS, even for M5, but this was eliminated for the lower profile of button head.
 - Require a minimum of custom-fabricated components with emphasis on reducing the number of cuts.
-  - ABS panels are uniform in thickness and have as few cutouts are possible.
+  - ABS panels are have as few cutouts are possible.
-  - Floor panels use cutouts for printed panels instead of individual panel mount cutouts.
+  - Floor panels use holes to pass through wiring to printed panels underneath instead of individual cutouts.
   - Frame relies on perpendicular braces instead of tapped ends and either blind joints or counterbored and tapped holes.
 - Air filtration and temperature control
-  - Active chamber temperature control (*to come*)
+  - Active chamber temperature control (*in progress*)
   - Dual filters and fans for recirculated and vented air (*in progress*)
 - Documentation
   - Full [changelog](changelog.md)